 Enneagram Types at Work

-As mentioned before, there are nine different types of personalities in the Enneagram test.
+As mentioned before, the Enneagram test has nine different types of personalities.
 They are each part of the heart, head, and gut triads.
 These personalities, along with their motivators and fears, include:

-- This type is a part of the Gut Triad, meaning that they go with their instincts.
+- This type is a part of the Gut Triad, meaning they follow their instincts.
 The perfectionist sees the world as very black and white.
 They want to improve themselves and the world around them.

 - The Perfectionist or Reformer is a great person in charge of detail-oriented positions in a workplace.
 Usually, this type of person follows principles and rules closely.
 Their motivations are to be good and honorable.
 Their fears are being imperfect or being morally flawed.